yuval-po/token-bucket-rate-limiter/README.md

   Each contains a dedicated internal cache and timers.
   They're not 'expensive' objects but keep in mind that if you intend to create them by the thousands (you shouldn't need to) the resources will probably add up.

-* Expanding on the previous point, buckets contain resources, such as timers, that must be freed.
+* Expanding upon the previous point, buckets contain resources, such as timers, that must be freed.
-  While bucket and associated components are able to detect when they are no longer needed and free up those resources, you should still strive to call the bucket's `dispose` function to cleanly reclaim said resources.
+  While the bucket and associated components are able to detect when they are no longer needed and free up those resources, you should still strive to call the bucket's `dispose` function to cleanly reclaim said resources.

 * The library is not designed for true multithreaded usage.
 If this scenario is of interest to you, please drop me a mail or contact me on GitHub.